adriantich/DnoisE/README.md

 3 - DnoisE is written in Python3 and open access which makes it user customizable.

-4 - It accepts both .csv and .fasta input files and can return both file-types too.
+4 - It accepts both .csv, .fasta and .fastq input files and can return .csv and .fasta file-types too.

 5 - DnoisE allows the user to choose among three joining method.
 Following Edgar's equation (beta(d)=.5^(alpha\*d+1)), the Unoise algorithm joins incorrect “daughter” sequences to the most abundant “mother” sequence with which they have an abundance ratio below beta(d).
 From our point of view this can lead to over-joining of sequences to the most abundant ones.
 Our algorithm returns two extra types of joining criteria outputs.
 For a given sequence, all potential “mothers” that satisfy the condition abundance skew ratio<beta(d) are stored.
 We then choose the correct “mother” as (1) the one having the lowest skew ratio with the potential “daughter” (ratio criterion, corresponding to the original Unoise formulation); (2) the “mother” with which it has the lowest d (distance criterion), or (3) the “mother” for which the skew abundance ratio divided by beta(d) is the lowest (ratio_distance criterion).
 These criteria are short-named r, d, and r_d criteria.